An Excerpt from David Scotts 'Outside the Box'

-Book excerpt from Outside the Box: An Interior Designer's Innovative Approach
+Excerpt from Outside the Box: An Interior Designer's Innovative Approach by David Scott

 My clients knew they wanted to furnish their home with pieces that told a story and were distinctive.
 Through a combination of their interests and my knowledge, their sense of connoisseurship developed along with their passion for the decorative arts.
 The luxurious silk rugs, as well as many of the upholstered pieces of furniture, were designed especially for the house.
 The luxurious wall coverings and the unusual ceiling treatments convey the “wow factor” that my clients desired.
 When all of these elements are carefully layered together, they create a truly dramatic effect.